Unifying Qubit Routing Across Diverse Quantum ISAs via Canonical Representation: Motivation

 \section{Motivation}

-\paragraph{Limitations of conventional qubit routing models.} Conventional qubit routing models are ill-equipped to exploit the versatility of modern quantum hardware.
-First, whether optimizing for gate count or circuit depth, they typically assume that a $ \SWAP $ costs 3 $ \CX $ gates according to the textbook decomposition.
+\paragraph{Limitations of conventional qubit routing models} Conventional qubit routing models are ill-equipped to exploit the versatility of modern quantum hardware.
+First, whether optimizing for gate count or circuit depth, they typically assume that a $ \SWAP $ costs three $ \CX $ gates according to the textbook decomposition.
 This assumption is divorced from hardware reality.
 For example, a combination of $ \CX $ and $ \iSWAP $ is sufficient to realize a $ \SWAP $ while both $ \CZ $ (locally equivalent to $ \CX $) and $ \iSWAP $ are natively supported on mainstream superconducting platforms like Google's Sycamore~\cite{arute2019quantum}.
-Such platforms can even directly implement a high-fidelity $ \SWAP $ gate, with the pulse duration $1.5$ times that of $ \CZ $~\cite{chen2025efficient}.
-Thus, $ \SWAP $ is not as costly as what these previous works on routing assume.
-Second, while prior works like \citet{liu2022not} do assume the cost of a $\SWAP$ is context-dependent, their analysis remains confined to the $\CX$-based routing model.
-By relying on this overly simplistic model, conventional routers cannot accurately predict circuit execution costs and are blind to the significant optimization opportunities offered by richer, more diverse ISAs.
+Such platforms can even directly implement a high-fidelity $ \SWAP $ gate, with the pulse duration only $1.5$ times that of $ \CZ $~\cite{chen2025efficient}.
+Thus, $ \SWAP $ is not as costly as assumed in previous qubit routing frameworks.
+Second, while prior works~\cite{tan2021optimal,liu2022not} do assume the cost of a $\SWAP$ is context-dependent, their analysis remains strictly confined to the $\CX$-centric routing model.
+By relying on this overly simplistic model, conventional routers cannot accurately predict circuit execution costs and remain blind to the substantial optimization opportunities offered by richer, more diverse ISAs.

-\paragraph{Co-optimization as the key to unlocking the superiority of advanced ISAs.}
+\paragraph{Co-optimization as the key to unlocking the superiority of advanced ISAs}

 In response to the limitations of the $\CX$-only paradigm, a new generation of sophisticated quantum processors has emerged, featuring advanced ISAs with more powerful basis gates.
-Notable examples include the $ \SQiSW $ gate proposed by \citet{huang2023quantum}, the continuous $ \ZZ(\theta) $ (equivalent to $ \XX(\theta) $, $ \mathrm{ZX}(\theta) $, $ \mathrm{MS}(0,0,\theta/2) $) jointly adopted by vendors~\cite{ibmFractionalGates,quantinuumArbitraryAngleGates,ionqPartialGates}, and selected fractional or heterogeneous basis gates~\cite{mckinney2024mirage}.
+Notable examples include the $ \SQiSW $ gate proposed by Huang et al.~\cite{huang2023quantum}, the continuous $ \ZZ(\theta) $ (equivalent to $ \XX(\theta) $, $ \mathrm{ZX}(\theta) $, $ \mathrm{MS}(0,0,\theta/2) $) jointly adopted by major vendors~\cite{ibmFractionalGates,quantinuumArbitraryAngleGates,ionqPartialGates}, and selected fractional or heterogeneous basis gates~\cite{mckinney2024mirage}.
 Despite their theoretical promise for greater synthesis power and noise resilience, these advanced ISAs have largely remained in the proof-of-concept stage, with no systematic framework to harness their full potential in real-world quantum applications.